opensourcedesign/opensourcedesign.github.io/content/jobs/2022-10-13-senior-ux-designer.md

   - Memo Esparza (Head of design) <memo@opencollective.com>
   - 'Apply here https://x7rwr9qad3h.typeform.com/to/lySp1Tfn'
 github_handle: ''
-tags: 'user experience, UX, user research, design'
+tags: [user experience, ux, user research, design]
 date: '2022-10-13T16:16:37.645Z'
 ---
 We are looking for a Senior UX designer who is passionate about: the future of money, collective work, transparent budgets, open source, mutual aid, and distributed leadership.
 If this describes you, and you are happy with remote and asynchronous work (except for mandatory stand-up calls at 9am ET / 3pm CET weekdays)